Creative

 FAQ

-How many flaws should a character have?
+how many flaws should a main character have

 One or two dominant flaws that drive behaviour, plus two or three secondary ones that add texture, is the practical range.
 More than that and characters feel broken rather than human.
-Use the generator's count setting to explore combinations, then narrow down to what your story's timeline can actually develop.
+Use the count setting to explore combinations, then narrow down to what your story's timeline can actually develop.